solid/solid-spec/README.md

 3. The data model is RDF.
 This means the data can be transmitted in various syntaxes like Turtle, JSON-LD (JSON with a "context"), or RDFa (HTML attributes).
 RDF is REST-friendly, using URLs everywhere, and it provides **decentralized extensibility**, so that a set of applications can cooperate in sharing a new kind of data without needing approval from any central authority.

-## Brief example of SoLiD in action
+## Brief example of Solid in action

 This example is taken from W3C's [Social Web WG](http://www.w3.org/wiki/Socialwg/) user stories, where it is called ["user posts a note"](http://www.w3.org/wiki/Socialwg/Social_API/User_stories#User_posts_a_note):